 This article will hopefully alleviate the myths and misconceptions that are floating around on social media.

-Yes (see Sole Trader Eligibility)
+Yes (see Sole Trader Eligibility on the ATO website).

 Yes, you need to establish that, as a sole trader, your current turnover has been reduced by at least 30 percent.
 (Download the Treasury.gov.au factsheet frequently asked questions)